canada-ca/design-system/style-guide/index.md

       </ul>
     <ul>
       <li><strong>Link to external content is in a different language.</strong></li>
+     <p>Some non-government web content isn't available in both official languages.
+If you're linking to external web content that isn't available in the language of the current page, say in which language(s) it is available after the link.</p>
       <ul>
         <li>Add parentheses inside the link and specify the language of the linked content, formatted as (Language X only).</li>
         <li>Do not translate the title of the linked content.</li>